 FAQ

-What is the Mensa Foundation?
+What is the Mensa Fonds?

-The purpose of the Mensa Foundation is to acquire and disseminate knowledge related to high general intelligence (often referred to as giftedness), advocacy for people with high general intelligence and encouragement of special achievements by or for the benefit of people with high intelligence within Netherlands or in collaboration with Mensa Foundations in other countries.
+The purpose of the Mensa Foundation is to acquire and disseminate knowledge related to high general intelligence (often referred to as giftedness), advocacy for people with high general intelligence and encouragement of special achievements by or for the benefit of people with high intelligence within the Netherlands or in collaboration with Mensa Foundations in other countries.

-What does the Mensa Foundation do?
+What does the Mensa Fonds do?

-What is your relationship to Mensa Nederland?
+What is your relationship to Mensa Netherlands

 Do you have to be a member of Mensa to participate?